nobrin/macaron/README.rst

         addr = Address.get(1)
         return "<h1>Hello!!</h1>My address is %s" % addr.address

-    run(host="0.0.0.0", port=8080)
+    run(host="localhost", port=8080)

 Implementation
 --------------

-MacaronPlugin create lazy connection.
-So the sqlite3.Connection object is create at call *Macaron* methods.
-In case of no use the methods in *route*, any connection is created.
+:class:`MacaronPlugin` create lazy connection.
+So the :class:`sqlite3.Connection` object is create at call Macaron methods.
+In case of no use the methods in :meth:`bottle.route`, any connection is created.